em-twines/ToneToTint/README.md

 To run:
 - supply a valid api key to a .env file located at the root of the project
+- be sure line 6 of form.tsx is commented out
 - npm run dev

 To run jest testing:
+- comment in line 6 of form.tsx
 - npm test